antlr/antlr4/doc/listeners.md

 }
 ```

 where there is an enter and exit method for each rule in the parser grammar.
-ANTLR also generates a base listener with the fall empty implementations of all listener interface methods, in this case called JavaBaseListener.
+ANTLR also generates a base listener with empty implementations of all listener interface methods, in this case called JavaBaseListener.
 You can build your listener by subclassing this base and overriding the methods of interest.

 Assuming you've created a listener object called `MyListener`, here is how to call the Java parser and walk the parse tree: